Rockies vs. Marlins Player Props Betting Odds

-Luis Arraez and Ryan McMahon are two of the players with prop bets available when the Miami Marlins and the Colorado Rockies meet at LoanDepot park on Friday (at 6:40 PM ET).
+Ryan McMahon and Luis Arraez are two of the players with prop bets for the taking when the Colorado Rockies and the Miami Marlins square off at LoanDepot park on Saturday (starting at 1:10 PM ET).

 Bet on this matchup or its props with BetMGM!